hugomflavio/actel/cran-comments.md

 * Removed the LICENSE file

-* Corrected an invalid URL in the vignettes ('e-0_messages.html' to 'f-0_messages.html')
+* Corrected an invalid URL in the vignettes ('e-0_messages.html' to 'g-0_messages.html')

-* Replaced "actel" with "This package" in the description.
+* Removed "This package" from the description start.

 * Considerably lowered Overall checktime by disabling most of the testing suites during CRAN checks only.